 Tropes used in The Superior Spider-Man include:

-Anti-Hero: The new Spider-Man is the formerly villianous Doc Ock's mind in Peter Parker's body, who's also not above killing villains, starting with Massacre.
+Anti-Hero/Anti-Hero Substitute: The new Spider-Man is the formerly villainous Doc Ock's mind in Peter Parker's body, who's also not above killing villains, starting with Massacre.
 To the point that Frank Castle, the Punisher himself, approves.
 In addition, he's not so much on board with the "Great Power and Great Responsibility" mantra.
 Part of his reason for being a hero is to do it better than the original and leave behind a greater legacy.

-Asshole Victim: The bullies that were picking on Anna Marie for being a little person.
+Asshole Victim: The bullies that were picking on Anna Marconi for being a little person.
 Sure what Otto did was Disproportionate Retribution, but those guys were hardly innocents.
-Same goes for many of the bad guys Otto has beaten up.
+Same goes for many of the bad guys that Otto has beaten up or killed.

-The Bad Guy Wins: In issue 9, Doc Ock battles Spidey inside his mind and defeats him by delivering a stinging What the Hell, Hero? by pointing out that the villains he put away earlier came back doing even worse, ending in taking Peter to task to the fact that he nearly killed a little girl just so Octavius couldn't find him in a Moment of Weakness.
+In Issue #9, Doc Ock battles Spidey inside his mind and defeats him by delivering a stinging What the Hell, Hero? by pointing out that the villains he put away earlier came back doing even worse, ending in taking Peter to task to the fact that he nearly allowed a little girl to die just so Octavius couldn't find him in a Moment of Weakness.
 In the end, a defeated Peter can only watch in horror as Ock seemingly erases him.

 Big Brother Is Watching: Otto has set up numerous robotic spider drones to patrol the city, allowing him to watch over everything and determine which threats to deal with and which ones to ignore.
 Also to spy on people, like the CEO who hired Massacre.

 Insecurity Camera: Not that it stops the Goblin King from hacking them to include a "Goblin Protocol" so that anyone with a Goblin tattoo or mask is ignored by Otto's bots.